Bushrod Johnson

 Bushrod Rust Johnson (October 7, 1817 – September 12, 1880) was a Confederate general in the American Civil War and an officer in the United States Army.
-As a university professor he had been active in the state militias of Kentucky and Tennessee and on the outbreak of hostilities he sided with the South, despite having been born in the North in a family of abolitionist quakers.
+As a university professor he had been active in the state militias of Kentucky and Tennessee and on the outbreak of hostilities he sided with the South, despite having been born in the North into a family of abolitionist Quakers.
 As a divisional commander he managed to evade capture at the Battle of Fort Donelson, but was wounded at the Battle of Shiloh.
 He served under Robert E. Lee throughout the 10-month Siege of Petersburg, and surrendered with him at Appomattox.

 Early life

 Johnson was born in Belmont County, Ohio.
 He was raised as a Quaker and, before moving to the South, worked on the Underground Railroad with his uncle.
 He graduated from the United States Military Academy in 1840 and was commissioned a second lieutenant in the 3rd U.S. Infantry.
 He fought in the Seminole War in Florida and the Mexican–American War.
 He was forced to resign from the Army in October 1847 after being accused of selling contraband goods.
 He worked as a professor of natural philosophy and chemistry at the Western Military Institute, Georgetown, Kentucky (1848–1849), and professor of mathematics and engineering at the University of Nashville (1849–1861).
 During this period he was active in the state militias of Kentucky and Tennessee, rising to the rank of colonel.
 His wife Mary died prior to the war of natural causes, leaving him with a disabled son.